South Wales

 Disability:

-We welcome applications from candidates with disabilities who meet the entry requirements for the programme.
+We welcome applications from candidates with disabilities who meet our entry requirements

 Document requirements: